Skip to content

 • Data analytics to turn information into insights

-• Market analysis to understand how cultural and market forces may influence student behavior and decision-making
+• Market analysis to understand how cultural and market forces may influence student behaviour and decision-making

 • CRM adoption and development to ensure comprehensive data is tracked consistently and that data remains clean to enable relevant interventions with students and accurate reporting